Project

 Website design

-Uniquely in the sector, Sage are female-founded and still independently owned.
-It’s now been guaranteed this will continue for at least 50 years.
-In a sector full of mergers, this clearly differentiates them, and wasn’t widely known.
-We developed the positioning ‘Independence with Impact’ around this, articulating what that gives customers with the flexible structure ‘Free to…’.
+Uniquely in the sector, Sage are female-founded and still independently owned, and it’s now been guaranteed this will continue for at least 50 years.
+This clearly differentiates them from rivals, and wasn’t widely known.
+We developed the positioning ‘Independence with Impact’ around this, and articulated what it gives customers with flexible messaging always beginning ‘We’re free to…’.

 An ‘independence mark’, above, reinforces the brand story.
 The logo’s lettering forms the basis of a uniquely customised font family, Sage Peak, with warm, humanist characteristics.